Does every day feel like Friday the 13th when you’re searching for a job? Help turn things around with these tips.

 If you can’t figure out how to reverse bad luck in your job hunt, follow our seven tips:

-1. Revisit the basics.
-Your resume and cover letter are your first opportunity to make a good impression with potential employers.
+Knowing how to write a resume and cover letter will give you your first opportunity to make a good impression with potential employers.
 Make sure your materials are up-to-date, typo-free and customized for the job for which you're applying.

-4. Scour the job boards.
-Check out sites that list positions in your field and general boards like CareerBuilder and Monster.
+Check out job search sites that list positions in your field as well as general job boards like CareerBuilder and Monster.
 Signing up to receive alerts about available jobs that match your specifications will save time in your search.

 Reversing your bad luck may mean stepping out of your comfort zone.
 Make a list of companies where you’d like to work, research them online and reach out via email to ask about the possibility of doing informational interviews.